 - Crawfish – you can use crawfish tail meat

 - Salt – if desired

 Boil crawfish in a large pot of water.
 Drain and cool until crawfish can be handled easily.

 Remove crawfish meat from shells.
 Refrigerate meat and save the shells.

 Heat oil in a saucepan.
 Add shells paprika, and cayenne pepper.
 Saute for 5 minutes.

 Add water, bring to a boil, then reduce heat and simmer for 30 minutes.

-Strain liquid into another pan.
+Strain the crawfish stock you just made into another pan.
 Crush shells to remove liquid then discard shells.

 Heat liquid and add onion, bell pepper, tomato paste, cream, and chopped tomatoes.